NodeScriptLang/guides/src/docs/nodes.md

 When you are editing a graph, press spacebar or right click to open a menu that shows all the nodes that you can add to the canvas.
 You can use the search function or scroll within the menu to find the node you'd like to add.

+### Resizing
+A node can be resized by moving the cursor to the edge of the container and click dragging it to the desired dimension.

 ## Inputs and Outputs

 In the realm of NodeScript, two primary components drive the flow of data: Inputs and Outputs.